Skip to content

 The "Decompression" Ache

-Many users report a specific type of soreness in the lower back or between the shoulder blades.
-This is often "decompression pain"—the sensation of your spine naturally lengthening after years of curling into a soft bed.
-This sensation typically fades after 7 to 10 days as your body adapts to the new, neutral posture.
+Many people notice soreness in the lower back or between the shoulder blades.
+This is "decompression pain"—the sensation of your spine lengthening after years of curling into a soft bed.
+This feeling typically fades after 7 to 10 days as your body adapts to a neutral posture.

 Tips to Ease Your Body’s Transition

-While the mattress breaks in, you can make the transition easier on yourself with these adjustments.
+You can make the transition easier with a few simple adjustments.

-- The Knee Pillow: If you are a side sleeper, the initial firmness can be tough on hips.
+• The Knee Pillow: If you are a side sleeper, the initial firmness is tough on the hips.
 Place a small pillow between your knees.
-This aligns your hips and takes the pressure off the mattress surface while it is still at its firmest.
+This aligns your hips and takes the pressure off the mattress surface while it is at its firmest.

-- The "Carpet" Buffer: If you have Tatami mats or a hard floor, consider placing your shikibuton on a rug or carpet for the first week.
-The slight extra "give" underneath can act as training wheels before you move to the firmer permanent surface.
+• The "Carpet" Buffer: If you have Tatami mats or a hard floor, consider placing your shikibuton on a rug or carpet for the first week.
+The slight "give" underneath acts as training wheels before you move to the permanent surface.

 What Changes the Break-In Speed?

-Several practical factors influence how quickly your shikibuton settles in.
+Several practical factors dictate how fast your shikibuton settles.

 Your body weight and sleep habits

 More pressure equals faster fiber compression.
-People with a higher body weight or those who tend to sleep in one position all night will generally break in a mattress faster than very light sleepers or people who move around frequently.
-Side sleepers also tend to notice the change more quickly, since their shoulder and hip apply more localized pressure.
+People with a higher body weight or those who tend to sleep in one position all night will break in a mattress faster than very light sleepers or people who toss and turn.
+Side sleepers notice the change faster, since their shoulders and hips apply localized pressure.

 Materials and thickness

-An all-cotton shikibuton often feels firmer at first and goes through a more noticeable break-in curve than a cotton-and-wool blend.
-Wool adds some natural loft and spring, so the “day one” feel is a bit more forgiving.
-Thicker shikibutons also have more fiber to compress, which can spread out the process over more time.
+An all-cotton shikibuton feels firmer initially and has a steeper break-in curve than a cotton-and-wool blend.
+Wool adds natural loft and spring, making the “day one” feel a bit more forgiving.
+Thicker shikibutons have more fiber to compress, spreading the process out over more time.

 The foundation underneath